cdlliuy/Auto-Scaling/reference/error.md

 {:codeblock: .codeblock}
 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}
+{:deprecated: .deprecated}

 # Error messages
 {: #err_msg}
 This section lists the warning and error messages that are produced by the {{site.data.keyword.autoscaling}} service.

+{{site.data.keyword.autoscaling}} is deprecated.
+As of 1 Augest 2019, you cannot provision new {{site.data.keyword.autoscaling}} instances on public region.
+Existing service instances are supported until 30 September 2019.
+To continue the auto-scaling capability for Cloud Foundray application in {{site.data.keyword.Bluemix_notm}}, please migrate to the NEW [built-in Auto-Scaling experience on Cloud Foundry application](https://{DomainName}/docs/cloud-foundry-public?topic=cloud-foundry-public-autoscale_cloud_foundry_apps). {: deprecated}

 ### CWSCV2004E Another {{site.data.keyword.autoscaling}} service is already bound to application.
 **You can bind only one {{site.data.keyword.autoscaling}} service to one application.
 This error occurs when you want to bind the {{site.data.keyword.autoscaling}} service to an application that is already bound with another {{site.data.keyword.autoscaling}} service.**